Pscale 360 - Help File

 Tablets and Smartphones: Android devices should have Android version 4.0 or higher though I did manage to get Pscale360 running on a Galaxy Tab2 version 2.2 with the Opera Light Browser.
 Iphones or Ipads should have IOS 4 or above.
 We have not tested older IOS versions.

 Pscale 360 can be run from the internet but we encourage all users to download the distributions and burn them to a CD for backup.
 It is also recommended that you install Pscale "locally" on your desktop or laptop computer.
 Pscale is comprised of one folder named pscale360 which contains .html, .jpg, .js (text file), .psf (pscale setup file is a text file) and .txt files.
 If you work locally on your computer you can save your scale.txt files in the same folder.
 You can also just copy this folder to a USB drive or CD to move to a different computer.
 The default install folder name is pscale360

 You can move to any desired note by clicking any of the plotted graph

-Note: Most Desktop Systems can now use the new HTML5 File Handling API (explained further below)
+Note: Most Desktop/Notebook Systems can use the new HTML5 File Handling API (explained below)

 Note: Pscale 360 does not yet completely support Bichord Plain Wire Pianos.
 Just enter as TYPE TP (Trichord Plain) and Calculate 2/3 of the total plain wire tension.

 Pscale 360 files are saved as plain text files and loaded from plain text files.
 But, they have to be copied and pasted to load a previously saved file.

 Both Windows and Mac Browsers allow the user to open local files using the File, File Open option.
-So. to start Pscale 360 one would locate and open 360.html to get started.
-You can open a scale.txt data file the same way for copying and pasting to load the file.
+To start Pscale 360, one would locate and open 360.html You can open a scale.txt data file the same way for copying and pasting to load the file.

 Most Windows Desktop Browsers allow one to "File, Save as" type .txt files as well as "File, Open" to open a scale file.